Drink lots of water

 Take a 1.5-litre — that’s over 2.5 pints — bottle of water to work with you, and try to finish it all by home time.
 It might involve a few extra toilet breaks in the day, but it’s worth it.

-Eat five portions of fruit and vegetables every day
+Eat the recommended portions of fruit and vegetables every day

 Never skip breakfast

 Breakfast is the most important meal of the day!
 Opt for something that will release energy slowly — porridge and a handful of blueberries are a great option!

 Write a shopping list and stick to it — and never shop when you're hungry, as this is a fatal error that inevitably leads you to stuffing your shopping trolley full of junk!

 Keep a supply of healthy snacks to hand

 Snacks can include fresh and dried fruit, wholesome cereal bars, rice cakes, low-fat fruit yogurts and wholemeal pitta and hummus.

 Remove all visible fat from food before you cook it

 Take the skin off chicken and trim the white fat off any meat.
 Also, try to avoid eating too many processed meats such as sausages and burgers (the fat's not visible from the outside, but it's certainly there).